Sanglorian/orcus/Orcus Rulebook - current.md

 | Iron, steel                         | x 3           |
 | Adamantine                          | x 5           |

-***Hit Points***.
-An object's hit points measure how much damage it can take before losing its structural integrity.
+**Hit Points:** An object's hit points measure how much damage it can take before losing its structural integrity.
 Large objects also tend to have more hit points than small ones, unless breaking a small part of the object is just as effective as breaking the whole thing.

 Objects are immune to poison, psychic and necrotic damage.
 Will attacks against them automatically fail.